28shambhavi/arm_mpc/README.md

   $ roslaunch control_display.launch
   ```

-3. The launch file named `display.launch` launches the forward kinematics controller from `scripts/controller.py` for any point in the arm's workspace.
+3. Using the controllers: The launch file named `display.launch` launches the forward kinematics controller from `scripts/controller.py` for any point in the arm's workspace.
 The second launch file, `control_display.launch` will launch the MPC controller from `scripts/controller_mpc.py` and show the path from an initial point (both angles making zero degrees to the x axis) to the desired location of the end effector.

 <img src="https://i.imgur.com/MuA3Npi.gif" width="600"/>